-1. Go To Administration—> Site Configuration –> Sites, click on the secondary site that you want to delete and select the Delete option in the ribbon.
+1. Go To Administration—> Site Configuration –> Sites, click on the secondary site you want to delete, and select the Delete option in the ribbon.

-2. There are two options in uninstallation wizard.
+2. There are two options in the uninstallation wizard.

 a) Uninstall the secondary Site

-Use the first option “Uninstall the secondary Site”, when you want to remove a functional secondary site that is accessible on the network.
+Use the first option, “Uninstall the secondary Site,” when you want to remove a functional secondary site accessible on the network.

 b) Delete the secondary Site

-Use Delete the secondary Site option if one of the following condition is true:
+Use Delete the secondary Site option if one of the following conditions is true:

 – A site has failed to install